Best lookouts Blue Mountains | The 9 amazing lookouts in Blue Mountains

 Just a few minutes away from Three Sisters lookout, Cahill’s Lookout is another amazing lookout in Blue Mountains region.
 Use navigation of 258-276, 248A Cliff Drive, Katoomba if yourself drive.
 This lookout officially named on Saturday 6th June 1959 after the visit of Honourable J.J.
 Cahill MLA.
 The view from the top is truly spectacular, taking in the Megalong Valley from distance, Peckmans Plateau to right, and Boars Head on the left.
 As an added bonus, entry to this lookout is a perfect picnic spot for summer months.

 Overlooking the sandstone cliffs of the Grose River Valley, Evans lookout is our 4th pick of most amazing lookouts in Blue Mountains.
 Situated in the Blackheath, 30 mins drive from famous Three Sisters lookout.
 Our suggestion is to visit this incredible lookout at the sunset.
-However, if you are with a bus tour to Blue Mountains, the chances of seeking this lookout are zero.
-The large bus Blue Mountains day trips from Sydney usually covers Three Sisters lookout only.
+However, if you are on a bus tour to the Blue Mountains, the chances of seeking this lookout are zero.
+The large bus Blue Mountains day trips from Sydney usually cover Three Sisters lookout only.
 Therefore, our suggestion is to book a private tour from Sydney to cover these amazing lookouts.

 Pulpit Rock Lookout